Orbital propellant depot: MDA in-space refueling demonstration project

 In 2017, MDA announced that it was restarting its satellite servicing business, with Luxembourg-based satellite owner/operator SES S.A. as its first customer.

 Space tug alternatives to direct refueling

 Competitive design alternatives to in-space RCS fuel transfer exist.
-It is possible to bring additional propellant to a space asset, and utilize the propellant for attitude control or orbital velocity change, without ever transferring the propellant to the target space asset.
+It is possible to bring additional propellant to a space asset, and use the propellant for attitude control or orbital velocity change, without ever transferring the propellant to the target space asset.